mlte-team/mlte/docs/docs/using_mlte.md

 ## Negotiate Model Requirements Beyond Task Efficacy

 After completing IMT, development teams should have a sense of how their model performs on the core project performance metric against the chosen baseline.
-Step 3 is another negotiation amongst everyone involved in the project: stakeholders, software engineers, data scientists, and anyone else involved such as a project manager.
+After they have this additional information, the team conducts another negotiation amongst everyone involved in the project: stakeholders, software engineers, data scientists, and anyone else involved such as a project manager.

 - The emphasis of this negotiation is to review the discussion from [requirements negotiation](#negotiate-model-quality-requirements) and update it based on the intial evaluation that was performed in [IMT](#internal-model-testing-imt).
 - It is also important to ensure that the development team has all the information they need to build out a `Specification` (`Spec`) after this negotiation.
-- To conduct the negotiation, ensure the facilitator has the negotiation card for the project and that they are comfortable with the `MLTE` user interface.
+- It is likely that the first negotiation only resulted in some sections of the negotiation card being filled out, and a goal of this second negotiation should be to complete more of the sections and have a better picture of what project success will be.

-Once the negotiation is complete and the contents of the negotiation card have been updated, the development team will conduct a comprehensive round of testing as part of System Dependent Model Testing, step 4.
+Once the negotiation is complete and the contents of the negotiation card have been updated, the development team will conduct a comprehensive round of testing as part of System Dependent Model Testing.

 ## System Dependent Model Testing (SDMT)